 The Bristol Group has about 800 members and arranges about 300 walks each year.
 Walks range from full day rambles across the Brecon Beacons to short walks in the city and the surrounding countryside.

 A group for walkers based in the Bristol & Bath area.
-Brunel has two sub-groups: one for walkers in their 20s & 30s and a second aimed at the 40s to mid 50s age group.
+Brunel has two sub-groups: one for walkers in their 20s & 30s and a second aimed at those in their 40s & 50s with busy working lives.

 Clevedon Ramblers Group love the outdoors, walking not only local walks but the Mendips, Quantocks Cotswolds and parts of Wales, and areas of outstanding beauty.

 Our groups help local people enjoy walking and protect the places we all love to walk.
 Most groups organise regular walks led by local experts – a great way to get outside, make new friends and discover how walking boosts your health and happiness.

 Our Group is based in Bradley Stoke, north Bristol.
 Ideally sited for access to the Cotswolds, Mendips, Wiltshire Downs, Wye Valley and Brecon Beacons.

 Somer Valley Ramblers walk most Sundays and also the first and third Wednesday of each month.
 The Sunday walks vary in length and are usually within a forty miles radius of Midsomer Norton/ Radstock area.
 The Wednesday walks are usually between ...

 Like the outdoors, the changing seasons, walking in areas of outstanding natural beauty.
 So do we – at Southwold (Yate) Ramblers.
 We are at the southern end of the Cotswolds.
 Come and try us.

 Friday 19 August 2022Meeting at 09:30, Starting at 10:15A leisurely 4 mile / 6.4 km walk

 Saturday 20 August 2022Starting at 10:00A moderate 7.8 mile / 12.6 km walk